Hammerwood Park: The site before 1792

 In 1693, a part of the woodland adjoining the Ashdown Forest was felled to clear the grounds of the former house on the present site.
 The estate, which is thought to have been part of a medieval deer park, later passed to other families and in 1766 the owner paid window tax on forty-one windows, making the Bower the fifth largest out of the 150 taxable residences in East Grinstead.
-There existed a previous building on the site of what was to become Hammerwood Lodge; foundations and walls in the west of the central block of the current house have been dated to pre-1792, and it would seem likely that this was the principal dwelling of the Bower.
+An earlier building existed on the site; foundations and walls in the west of the central block of the current house have been dated to pre-1792, and it seems that this was the principal dwelling of the Bower.